Between stimulus and response there is a space.

 ~ Victor E. Frankel

-Three passions led me to become a therapist at a young age: understanding the mind, understanding relationships, and alleviating suffering.
+Three passions led me to become a therapist at a young age—understanding the mind, understanding relationships, and alleviating suffering.
 I grew up in a tiny town in Wyoming, a place where profound community and connection is juxtaposed against a landscape that defines one's metaphysical "smallness."
-This experience greatly shaped my being and my thinking and continues to inform the way I work (psychotherapy is often a process of finding our existential equilibrium—the balance between connection and isolation, joy and struggle).
+This experience greatly shaped my being and my thinking and continues to inform the way I work (psychotherapy is often a process of finding an existential equilibrium—a balance between connection and isolation, joy and struggle).

 I had the good luck to attend Harvard University, where I instantly fell in love with psychology.
-After college, I spent some years engaged in research (in ADHD and pediatric Bipolar Disorder) at Massachusetts General Hospital, sorting out which graduate work to pursue.
-It quickly became clear to me that my passion was not in research but rather working directly with patients, so I went on to earn a Master's in Clinical Social Work at UCLA.
+After college, I spent some years engaged in research in ADHD and Bipolar Disorder in the Child Psychiatry Department at Massachusetts General Hospital, sorting out which graduate degree to pursue.
+It quickly became clear to me that my passion was not in research but rather in working directly with patients, so I went on to earn a Master's in Clinical Social Work at UCLA.
 There I specialized in family systems, child development, and integrative mental health.
-My private practice is in Mill Valley, CA. When I am not working there, you will find me with my family or playing outside with my dog in the mountains and waters of beautiful Marin County.
+I am licensed in California and Massachusetts.

 Kiffany Gibbs, LCSW